fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 escorted by a military-trained man while we were walking through some sketchy streets in the US.

+## But They Were So Nice To Me
+I personally benefited a lot from programs organized by agencies that offer scholarships.
+For instance, the DSTA Young Defence Scientists Programme (YDSP) provided me with opportunities to do research attachments with DSTA and DSO researchers, and to also gain exposure to topics like cryptography and AI in their World of Science lecture series program.
+I also received a lot of swag from them, like folders and notebooks.
+I am very grateful to them for all of these opportunities, which I am sure is doing a great deal to shape the future of Singapore's technology leaders.
+However, I know that I am best poised to serve the world not in DSTA but elsewhere.

+Similarly, regardless of how much you benefited from various outreach programmes by these agencies, keep in mind that at the end of the day this is still your career and that you are not obliged to join them.
+If you want to show your gratitude, think about where you will be best poised to contribute to the future development of our country and the world, and if the agency is actually still the best place to do that.

 ## Complacency and Diminished Drive
 This is not something that people think about immediately, but knowing that you are bonded to a scholarship after graduation for the next 6 years brings about a